Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I heard you can substitute apple sauce for oil but is there an oil that is better for us?
 I am a diabetic and so is my father, I like to make him pumpkin bread but it calls for 1 cup of oil.
 I use Splenda for the sugar.

 You can use applesauce.
 You can buy applesauce that is sweetened with Splenda instead of sugar.

 Kat, you can use applesauce for half the amount of oil and the best oil to use is canola.
 There is also a fairly new oil on the market 'Enova' that advertises less fat stored in the body.
 I have only used it a couple of times in baking, but it worked to my satisfaction.
 Hope this helps. jsham

 Extra virgin olive oil (from the first pressing) is a healthy oil.
 It doesn't fry because it has a low burn point, but it's the one you want to use in salad dressings.
-I use it for baking and no one has ever noticed.
-There are other less flavorful olive oils, but they contain fewer beneficial ingredients.

 It is healthier to use canola oil than regular vegetable oil.
 If you have a Walmart with the grocery section near you, this is the cheapest place to find canola oil.
 It is the same price as their regular vegetable oil.